Tooblippe/waterfall-chart/README.md

 --------------

 Simple function that implements a waterfall chart in python.
 I have not  been able to find any decent implementation of a waterfall chart online and implementing it in Excel is neither trivial nor pretty.

 #usage

 This implementation is still very basic as I needed it fairly quickly

-An exmaple Excel file is provied and the demo reads an Excel file into a pandas DataFrame and passes the values and xtick names to the drawing function.
+An exmaple Excel file is provided here (test.xls) and the demo reads an Excel file into a pandas DataFrame and passes the values and xtick names to the drawing function.

 Item  | Value
 -----  |  ------